DeveloperDunne/Walkies/README.md

 ### *Media*

-  - The image was taken from Pexels.com
+  - The image was taken from [Pexels](https://www.pexels.com/)

-  - The favicon was tsken from Favicon.io
+  - The favicon was tsken from [Favicon.io](https://favicon.io/)

-  - The icons were taken from FontAwesome.com
+  - The icons were taken from [FontAwesome.com](https://fontawesome.com/)

-  - The fonts were taken from Fonts.google.com
+  - The fonts were taken from [Fonts.google.com](https://fonts.google.com/)

+  - The image of what the website looks on different devices was taken from [Am I Responsive?](https://ui.dev/amiresponsive)